Alistair Langer — Home

 The contemplative ground

 The contemplative ground came first.
 Everything else — the business advisory, the capital strategy, the network — grew from it.
 These are not modalities I studied from the outside.
-They are paths I walked.
+They are paths I walk every day.

 Shipibo